 Jump To / Aller directement à

-A few days ago I published my Coconut Banana Bread recipe.
+A few days ago I published my Coconut Banana Bread (AIP, vegan, paleo) recipe.
 Though it already was an AIP compliant recipe, some people told me they couldn't eat it because they are intolerant to coconut.
 So it just broke my heart to hear they couldn't try my recipe.
 The decision was made: I had to create a coconut free AIP banana bread!

 But I also wanted to keep it cassava free because I know that many people are also intolerant to cassava.
 Especially during those hard times with this crazy virus all around the world, I just thought I had to do my best at trying to provide a recipe that could possibly give people on an AIP diet some comfort.